OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/README.md

 ## Optional Settings

-Set these values if you want the Slack incident channel runbook to work:
+Set these environment variables if you want the Slack incident channel runbook to work:

 * `TF_VAR_slack_bot_token` - set to a [Slack bot token](https://api.slack.com/authentication/basics) (i.e. a token starting with `xoxb-`).
 * `TF_VAR_slack_support_users` - set to the comma separated list of Slack user IDs that will be pulled into the incident channels.